 A cervicogenic headache is a headache that stems from the neck (Cervical Spine).
 This may be owing to stiff joints, muscles, nerve roots and fascia of the cervical spine, which then refer pain into the head.
 Commonly, the headache is referred to the head by active trigger points in the muscles particularly in the suboccipital muscles, anterior cervical muscles and upper trapezius muscles.
-The headaches may be triggered from repetitive movements, sustained postures and poor posture.
+The headaches may be triggered by repetitive movements, sustained postures and poor posture.
 They may be present for several days, weeks or months.
-There may be an associated trauma to the neck, such as whiplash or repetitive trauma and this type of headache may also be caused by stiffness and muscle spasm of the temporo-mandibular joint.
+There may be an associated trauma to the neck, such as whiplash or repetitive trauma and this type of headache may also be caused by stiffness and muscle spasm of the temporomandibular joint.

 As noted in the introduction to this article, a migraine is of vascular origin.
 Sufferers of these headaches may report a migraine with or without an aura.
 An aura indicates a neurological symptom that may present with a migraine, such as visual or sensory disturbances.
 These usually present on the side of the face that the migraine is affecting and may include a blind spot in the eye of the affected side, flashing spots in the eye, numbness, sweating, nausea, vomiting, sensitivity to light, tingling, double vision etc.

-A migraine often has a precipitating factor which presents before the onset of the headache.
+A migraine often has a precipitating factor that presents before the onset of the headache.
 Often the aura can be felt up to 2 weeks before the actual headache starts.
 Other factors can include temperature or altitude changes, blood pressure changes, changes in chronic medication, food (chocolate, cheese, caffeine etc), too much or too little sleep etc.

-Other headaches which are common include (i) exercise induced headaches, (ii) hormone related headaches, (iii) medication-induced headaches and (iv) cluster headaches.
+Other headaches which are common include (i) exercise-induced headaches, (ii) hormone-related headaches, (iii) medication-induced headaches and (iv) cluster headaches.
 These, however, cannot be treated with Physiotherapy, but therapy may assist in relieving associated muscle tightness and joint stiffness.

 Physiotherapy treatment for headaches